onethawt/idaplugins-list/README.md

 * [Drop](https://hex-rays.com/contests/2017/drop/drop.zip): An experimental IDA Pro plugin capable of detecting several types of opaque predicates in obfuscated binaries.
 It leverages the power of the symbolic execution engine angr and its components to reason about the opaqueness of predicates based on their symbolic context.

+* [dwarfexport](https://github.com/ALSchwalm/dwarfexport): dwarfexport is an IDA Pro plugin that allows the user to export dwarf debug information.
+This can then be imported in to gdb and other tools, allowing you to debug using info you have recovered in IDA even when you cannot connect the IDA debugger.

 * [DWARF Plugin](https://hex-rays.com/contests/2009/IDADwarf-0.2/README): IDADWARF is an IDA plugin that imports DWARF debugging symbols into an IDA database.
 [Download](https://hex-rays.com/contests/2009/IDADwarf-0.2/idadwarf-0.2.zip)

 * [Dynamic IDA Enrichment](https://github.com/ynvb/DIE): DIE is an IDA python plugin designed to enrich IDA`s static analysis with dynamic data.
 This is done using the IDA Debugger API, by placing breakpoints in key locations and saving the current system context once those breakpoints are hit.